Introduction

 Events

-Events are discriminated unions (DU) with cases associated with members of the context that end up in adding/updating/deleting/ entities.
+Events are discriminated unions (DU) with cases associated with transformation members.

 When we process an event it returns a new state or an error: